pecheny/ExtendingUnityEditor/Assets/02-EditorScriptingBasics/Readme.md

 ![](https://raw.githubusercontent.com/pecheny/ExtendingUnityEditor/master/Assets/02-EditorScriptingBasics/Preview/preview-01.png)

-Sets up the build configuration to include the opened scene only, add name, make build and run it.
+Sets up the build configuration to include the opened scene only, adds name, makes build and runs it.
-Can be fount in menu "Build tools/Build and run current scene" or by pressing alt+x.
+Can be found in menu "Build tools/Build and run current scene" or by pressing alt+x.

 ![](https://raw.githubusercontent.com/pecheny/ExtendingUnityEditor/master/Assets/02-EditorScriptingBasics/Preview/preview-03.png)